Database Updates are Easy with DeployHub

 Most database updates are nearly always delivered as deltas – SQL “alter” scripts that make changes to the previous version of the database schema.
 So if all you’re doing is deploying the next version of the application package then that works fine.
 However, what if you’re database updates are using versions that are several releases ahead of what’s in the environment?
 This can easily happen if the test and production environments are “pulling” specific application versions as opposed to having them “pushed” via a Continuous Delivery process, or they simply prefer not to take every release that is delivered from the developers.
 Now, just applying the alter script that is associated with this application version won’t work in any environment that doesn’t contain the previous version of the application.

 So version 3 has a new version of the WAR file.
 Version 4 has a new version of the WAR file and a database alter script that adds a column to a table.
-Version 5 only changes the database (it amends a stored procedure which uses this new column).
+Version 5 only changes the database (it amends a stored procedure that uses this new column).
 Version 6 applies a new change to the WAR file.

 Now, in a Continuous Delivery process the test cluster being targeted will receive each new version of the database update.
 So when version 4 is deployed, the cluster will receive version 4 of the WAR file and the alter script will be executed to add the column to the table to complete the database update.
 Then when version 5 is deployed, only the DB alter script will run (alter.sql;2) in order to amend the stored procedure.
 The WAR file is not deployed since the server already contains version 4 of the WAR file.
 When version 6 is deployed, only version 5 of the WAR file is deployed.
 This is exactly what we want.